A Fracture Multiscale Model for Peridynamic enrichment within the Partition of Unity Method: Peridynamics as Multiscale Enrichments in the Partition of Unity Method

 Solving fracture mechanics with the PD model allows for naturally developing and growing cracks with the downside of high computational costs independent of the actual deformation, damage and crack evolution, i.e. in regions where the material response is essentially linearly elastic the PD model does not provide any approximation benefit while being much more expensive to simulate.

-On the other hand, generalizations of the FEM like PUM can solve large linear elastic crack evolution problems rather efficiently when a crack path evolution is available, since PUM employs only a few basis functions to resolve the known crack path.
+On the other hand, generalizations of the finite element method like PUM can solve large linear elastic crack evolution problems rather efficiently when a crack path evolution is available, since PUM employs only a few basis functions to resolve the known crack path.
 In these methods, however, the initiation of cracks and their growth over time requires additional modelling and is typically the most challenging task.

 Thus, the benefits and weaknesses of PD and PUM are completely complementary to each other and their merger promises to allow for the efficient and reliable treatment of arbitrary crack growth by combining the best of both worlds.
 The aim of this work is thus to construct such a combined PD/PUM simulator which automatically determines the region where PD should be employed so that the local PD approximation can be utilized to enrich the global PUM approximation to capture the true material response with high accuracy efficiently.
 To this end, we need to identify dynamically within a global PUM simulation those regions in which cracks will initiate or grow in the next time step, \emph{e.g.}\ by some strain or stress based damage model.
 Then, we extract the respective subdomains together with respective boundary conditions on the subdomain boundaries obtained from the global PUM approximation.
 These subdomain problems are then passed to the PD simulator to approximate the local material response, including crack initiation and growth up to the next global PUM time step.
 Then, we need to post-process these local PD approximations to define appropriate enrichment functions for the global PUM simulation that encode the computed crack path and the respective deformation in the vicinity of the crack.
 With the help of these enrichment functions, we can then define a PUM approximation space that is appropriate for the resolution of the global material response in the next global time step and thus can advance the global PUM simulation in time.
 Thus, we envision a so-called global-local enrichment strategy, see \cite{duarte2007global, birner2017global} and Figure~\ref{fig:coupling:glcycle}.